KCLibrary/docs.kclibrary.org/community-reference/legal-gov.md

 **If you need assistance, please call the Legal Aid office serving your county.
 If they are unable to answer your call, please leave a message and your call will be returned.
 Please visit their [contact page](https://lawmo.org/contact-locate/) for individual office phone numbers.**

-If you are a Jackson County resident, own a home, and are worried about paying your mortgage or are already behind on your mortgage, Legal Aid of Western Missouri may be able to help you.
-This program is for 2020 - please call them at (816) 474-6750.

 Attorneys of Legal Aid of Western Missouri are updating resources related to

 - Essential services